YiJio/ePCR/README.md

 # ePCR-web

-Go to https://yijio.github.io/epcr-web to view the webpage.
+Go to https://yijio.github.io/ePCR to view the webpage (must have the capitalization).